 Consideration was given on whether de-pooling should be considered at a national hearing with other, broader national issues of milk marketing.
-However, each marketing area has unique marketing conditions and characteristics that have area-specific pooling provisions to address those specific conditions.
+However, each marketing area has unique marketing conditions and characteristics which have area-specific pooling provisions to address those specific conditions.
 Because of this, pooling issues are considered unique to each order.
-Historically, pooling issues have been addressed on an order by order basis and despite exceptions filed by the AMPI Group this final decision continues to find that it would be unreasonable to address pooling issues, including de-pooling, on a national basis.
-Other objections by the AMPI Group that the Department should take into account a manufacturer's cost of production are irrelevant in regards to the pooling standards of the order.
-The record does not support finding that manufacturers de-pool milk to recoup manufacturing costs that they otherwise cannot.
-The record clearly establishes that manufacturers de-pool their milk supply to avoid making a payment into the order's PSF.
-Nevertheless, manufacturing allowances, which are uniform in all Federal orders, are currently being addressed by the Department on a national basis (71 FR 545).
+This decision finds that it would be unreasonable to address pooling issues, including de-pooling on a national basis.

-Some manufacturing handlers and cooperatives argued at the hearing and noted in exceptions to the Recommended Decision that their milk did perform in meeting the Class I needs during the month and this occurred before making their pooling decisions.
+Some manufacturing handlers and cooperatives argue that their milk did perform in meeting the Class I needs during the month and this occurred before making their pooling decisions.
 They argue that the Class I market is therefore not harmed and that the intents and goals of the order program are satisfied.
 With respect to this proceeding and in response to these arguments, this decision finds that the practice of de-pooling undermines the intent of the Federal order program to assure producers uniform prices across all uses of milk normally associated with the market as a critical indicator of orderly marketing conditions.

-Exceptions filed by Foremost, et al., regarding the interpretation of "continuously pooled" and arguing that a producer should be allowed to de-pool some milk in each month without penalty is contrary to the goal of the Federal order program and would undermine the intent of the re-pooling standard.
-Handlers and cooperatives that de-pool purposefully do so to gain a momentary financial benefit (by avoiding making payments to the PSF) which would otherwise be equitably shared among all market participants.
+Similarly, handlers and cooperatives that de-pool purposefully do so to gain a momentary financial benefit (by avoiding making payments to the PSF) which would otherwise be equitably shared among all market participants.
 While the order's performance standards tend to assure that distributing plants are adequately supplied with fresh, fluid milk, the goals of marketwide pooling are undermined by the practice of depooling.
-Producers and handlers who regularly and consistently bear the costs of serving the Class I needs of the market will not equitably share in the additional value arising momentarily from non-fluid uses of milk.
-These same producers and handlers will, in turn, be required to share the additional revenue arising from higher-valued Class I sales in a subsequent month when class price relationships change.
-In regards to the re-pooling standard, "continuously pooled" will be interpreted to mean that a producer's milk is pooled every day on a Federal order.
+Producers and handlers who regularly and consistently serve the Class I needs of the market will not equitably share in the additional value arising momentarily from non-fluid uses of milk.
+These same producers and handlers will, in turn, be required to share the additional revenue arising from higher-valued Class I sales in a subsequent month when class-price relationships change.